derailed-dash/hugo/README.md

 This is a modified Docker container image, based on the Alpine klakegg/hugo.

-It contains a docker-compose.yml for building the image from the Dockerfile, and launching the Huge server.
+It contains a docker-compose.yml for building the image from the Dockerfile, and launching the Hugo server.

 ## Usage Instructions